 Joseph I. Segall Square

 After World War II, many of our Jewish young men came back from the war, returned to school, and opened businesses in the city.
 For several young Jewish men who were killed in battle, monuments had been erected in their memory.
-One such monument is for Joseph Irving Segall whose monument is in front of the Ahavath Achim Synagogue on the corner of County and Hawthorn Street, called Segall Square.Another memorial is the Kaplan memorial in the South end on Bolton St. A third monument to Gary Cohen is located in Dartmouth by Hixville Rd just behind the Dartmouth Mall.
+One such monument is for Joseph Irving Segall whose monument is at the corner of County and Hawthorn Street, called Segall Square.Another memorial is the Kaplan memorial in the South end on Bolton St. A third monument to Gary Cohen is located in Dartmouth by Hixville Rd just behind the Dartmouth Mall.

 Ensign Joseph Segall